paul-macfarlane/picksleagues_mvp/README.md

 # Picks Leagues

 Picks Leagues is an application where friends can compete to see who is the best sports prognosticator by joining leagues where they make picks for sporting events against the spread or straight up winners.
-The league member with the best record wins.
-To start off, Picksleagues will be limited to NFL games, but may expand to College Football in the future.
+The most accurate picker wins.

 ## Architecture